MohanYakasiri/To-Do-list-app/README.md

 4. Edit or delete tasks as needed.

-5. Tasks will persist (if local storage or backend is implemented).
+5. Tasks will persist in local storage

-Folder Structure (Example)
+Folder Structure

 todo-list-app/
 │